siondawson/Milestone-Project-1-Sion-Dawson/README.md

 # Structure

+## Bootstrap
+### Structure
+Bootstrap version 5 was used to structure this website.
+The most notable code used form bootstraps compoents are the nav bar and footer.
+This was used as bootstraps nav bar componant will collapse into a hamburger style menu automatically for smaller screens.
+Without the need to code from scratch.

+Bootstrap columns and rows have been used throughout to structure the content and make it responsive accross all screen sizes.

+Bootstrap classes have been used to add padding and margins.
+Make containser stretch full width, center text and hide certain elements on smaller screens.

+###

 ## Home Page
 ### Header Nav
 Each page will contain a navigation menu at the top of the page for simple and fast exploration of the site.
 This will collapse into a 'hamburger' style menu for medium and smaller screen sizes.
+This code is taken from bootstraps componant library and modified to suit the needs of this website.

 This will allow user to easily navigate the site.
 ### Footer Nav